MTgeophysics/mtpy-v2/README.md

 # Description

 `mtpy` provides tools for working with magnetotelluric (MT) data.
-MTpy-v2 is an update version of [mtpy](https://github.com/MTgeophysics/mtpy).
+MTpy-v2 is an updated version of [mtpy](https://github.com/MTgeophysics/mtpy).
 Many things have changed under the hood and usage is different from mtpy v1.
 The main difference is that there is a central data type that can hold transfer functions and then read/write to your modeling program, plot, and analyze your data.
 No longer will you need a directory of EDI files and then read them in everytime you want to do something.
 You only need to build a project once and save it to an MTH5 file and you are ready to go.
 All metadata uses [mt-metadata](https://github.com/kujaku11/mt-metadata).

 ## Functionality

-- Read/write transfer function files (EDI, EMTFXML, J-file, Z-file, AVG-file)
+- Read/write transfer function files (EDI, EMTFXML, J-file, Z-file, AVG-file) using [mt-metadata](https://github.com/kujaku11/mt-metadata)
 - Read/write [MTH5](https://github.com/kujaku11/mth5) files for full surveys/project in a single file
 - Utility functions for GIS